 - Sibelius Hall, Lahti: guided tour

-- Piano Pavilion: guided tour & lunch
+- Piano Pavilion, Lahti: guided tour & lunch

 Today we depart Helsinki and drive north towards Lahti.
-We begin our exploration of this town with a visit of Sibelius Hall, a congress and concert centre which was completed in 2000 and is situated by Lake Vesijärvi, in the birthplace of Lahti’s industrial district.
+We begin our exploration of this town with a visit of Sibelius Hall, a congress and concert centre completed in 2000 and situated by the Lake Vesijärvi, in the birthplace of Lahti’s industrial district.
 The very spacious Forest Hall and the stunning lake scenery create an incredible atmosphere, and as architects Hannu Tikka and Kimmo Lintula explain, the main source of inspiration in the design was Finnish forests.
 This is the biggest public wooden building to be constructed in Finland in the last 100 years.

 Continuing with the wood theme, we visit the Piano Pavilion, built in 2008 from eco-friendly materials and part of the wooden architecture park being built in the area.
 According to Swedish-born Gert Wingårdh, the building resembles a ship that is about to launch.
-We have lunch here at the Casseli Restaurant.

 The end of the day sees us continuing the drive through Finnish woodlands before we check in to Hotel Yöpuu, a stylish boutique hotel.
 (Overnight Jyväskylä) BLD